jbixon13/shinyhero/README.md

 * [renv](https://github.com/rstudio/renv)

 ### Build
-* Use this template to set up your project's Github repo.
+* Click the "Use this Template" button to set up a Github repo for your project.
 * Create a new folder for your project on your machine.
 * Set up an Rstudio Project in your new folder.
 * `git clone` the repo to the folder on your machine.